TheorieMPQ/cluster-guide/README.md

 #SBATCH -o name.out #file in which the output of code.jl is written
 #SBATCH -e name.err #file in which the error log is written
 #SBATCH -N 1 #number of compute nodes used
-#SBATCH -n 2 #number of MPI processes used
+#SBATCH -n 2 #number of processes used (don't specify if you don't want to parallelize)
 #SBATCH --mem=10G #total memory allocated

 echo "running a job"